mobie/mobie.github.io/specs/template_source.md

 8.0 35.57   43.39   10.
 30.55   40.676225381210635  4.93    40.676  46.03   16.16   104961.0
 ```

+The color scheme used to display the segmentation can also be loaded from a table, see `colorByColumn` in the [source metadata](#source-metadta).
+In order to set an explicit color map, the field `color` may be set to `argbColumn`.
+In this case, the values in the column must follow the format `alpha-red-green-blue`, e.g. `255-0-0-255`.

 ### <a name="source-metadata"></a>Source Metadata

 The metadata for the sources of a dataset is specified in the field `sources` of `dataset.json` (see also [dataset metadata](#dataset-metadata)).